 Where the line should be placed differs according to the rules in each sport.

 |Rowing and kayaking||Boat bow|

 Running humans is the most problematic case since the foremost part of the torso can be difficult to define, especially when one shoulder/arm is pushed forward.
-But the IAAF rules states: ”The endpoint of the torso is the outer end / articulation of the collarbone (clavicle).”
-How this is interpreted in an extreme case can be seen in the photo finish from the Ladies 400m at the Rio olympics.
+But the IAAF rules state: ”The endpoint of the torso is the outer end/articulation of the collarbone (clavicle).”
+How this is interpreted in an extreme case can be seen in the photo finish from the Ladies 400m at the Rio Olympics.

 Despite these challenges is a photo finish the most accurate and versatile technique available for timing events where multiple racers share the same finish line.